rosscouldrey/rosscouldrey.github.io/_posts/2022-12-19-vCore Pooling.md

 And lets say I take option 2 and build a 16 block tower.

 Lets pause for a second and mention pricing here as well.
 I now have a 16 block tower which cost me $200 ($100 x 2)  But what if I had bought 1 box of 16 blocks in the first place instead of buying 2 boxes of 8 blocks?
 That would also have cost me $200.
-The same happens with Premium Capacities.
+In fact, any configuration of purchasing and deploying that requires the same number of blocks should work out to the same cost.{: .notice--warning}

 #### Putting blocks back in the storage box